nasa-wings-logo

 1996 and 1997 visit of the Dryden Flight Research Center, Edwards Air Force Base, California

-The author with a selection
+The author with a selection of his model-fleet

-(Photograph: Kletzsch)
+(Photograph: Rösner)

 The model-display, comprising various air- and spacecraft

-(Photograph: Kletzsch)
+(Photograph: Rösner)

-Model-display of the author in detail, left
+Model-display of the author

-Model-display of the author in detail, right
+Model-display of the author in detail

 So, I took this opportunity to have a look behind the scenes of the DFRC, to talk to DFRC-staff and to photograph extensively.